 Gerry - welcomed in Ireland

-Course of the disease As with any illness the course of FIV tend to be very individual.
+As with any illness the course of FIV tend to be very individual.
 Boken down to the basics: Over the years FIV reduces the immune system further and further - until a critical point can be reached where it starts to break down.
 Until that point is reached, the immune system can continue to function well, - possibly more slowly as the immune system of a FIV negative cat, but equally successful.
-Important:

-FIV positive Cats are not necessariy sickly and vice versa, sickly Cats are not neccessarily FIV positive.
-The author gives eamples of her own Cats.
+FIV positive cats are not necessarily sickly and vice versa, sickly Cats are not neccessarily FIV positive.
+The author gives examples of her own cats.

 FIV cats can reach a ripe old age and die of a cause completely unrelated to FIV.
 FIV is NOT a death sentence.